ToxicFrog/doom-mods/gun-bonsai/README.md

 ### Thorns

-Enemies attacking you take an equal amount of damage.
-More levels increases the amount of damage attackers take.
+Enemies attacking you take damage in proportion to the amount of damage they dealt, increasing as they get closer to you.
+Enemies that are close enough will also suffer the elemental effects of your weapon as if you had shot them.
+Increasing the level increases both the amount of damage returned and the effective radius.

 Note that you still take full damage from the attack!

 ### Tough as Nails